HoangNguyen55/A.I.D.A/docs/design.md

 - [ ] AI recieves input and outputs an appropriate responses
     - [ ] Customizable AI behavior with a config file
-- [ ] Server with REST APIs implemented
+- [ ] Server with that communicate with client via websocket
     - [ ] A webpage to manage everything
 - [ ] Have text to speech read AI responses
 - [ ] Run in containers